TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/JumpCloud.SDK.V2.md

 ```

 ### [Get-JcSdkPolicyGroupMembership](Get-JcSdkPolicyGroupMembership.md)
-This endpoint returns all Configuration (Policy) members that are a member of this Configuration (Policy) Group.
+This endpoint returns all Policy members that are a member of this Policy Group.

 #### Sample Request
 ```